Crown and bridge restorations: strong, natural-looking restorations tailored to your practice

-All of your Crown and Bridge restorations are uniquely designed by our experienced CAD team and hand finished to your specific requirements by our fantastic, experienced and dedicated Ceramic team.
+All of your crown and bridge restorations are uniquely designed by our experienced CAD team and hand finished to your specific requirements by our fantastic and dedicated ceramic team of experts.

-We use the very best materials and techniques to produce high quality, natural, bespoke restorations for you and your patient.
+We use the very best materials and techniques to produce high-quality, natural, bespoke restorations for you and your patients.

 Advanced materials for strong, natural crown and bridge restorations

-There are a plethora of ceramic materials to choose from in order to achieve the most natural aesthetics.
-These range from a full contour monolithic solution to a more traditionally layered crown or bridge.
+There are a plethora of ceramic materials to choose from in order to achieve the most natural appearance for restorations.
+These range from a full-contour monolithic solution to a more traditionally layered crown or bridge.

-The material of choice by many Clinicians is a Monolithic material, whether that be a high strength Zirconia or a Lithium Disilicate.
+The material of choice for many clinicians is a monolithic material, such as a high-strength zirconia or a lithium disilicate.

 Flexible solutions for every crown and bridge case